GautamV234/Code_Bois_Hack_2021/README.md

  - History Screen: Shows all the mails that have been sent by the app.
  - Compose Email Screen: To compose an email with all required features for text modifications.

+## Disclaimer
+The login with email and password is a test feature and is not working at the moment please using google sign in for using the app.

 The mail features included are:
  - To